pmitros/DoneXBlock/README.md

 I copied some of the UX patterns from FutureLearn so that users of both platforms would have consistency of user experience between MOOCs.
-I didn't copy them exactly since I'm unfamiliar with copyright or trademark issues around look-and-feel, and this was on a short anough timeline that I did not have a chance to reach out to FutureLearn for permission.
+I didn't copy them exactly since I wanted to be unambiguously in the clear with IP issues around look-and-feel, and this was on a short anough timeline that I did not have a chance to reach out to FutureLearn for permission.
 However, this kind of collaboration between MOOC providers is probably worth pursuing -- it'd be to the